 Another expert witness who made over a million dollars a year giving testimonies for insurance companies was found lying in court.
 In Bermejo v Amsterdam (2015), a New York judge criticized defense expert witness Dr. Michael J. Katz, for perjury concerning an exam he completed on the plaintiff who sustained injuries at work.
 Katz stated that he spent about 10-20 minutes during the exam.
 A covert video later revealed that he only spent one minute and 56 seconds.

 When are Expert Witnesses Useful?

-Not every personal injury case requires an expert witness but it’s almost impossible to present a detailed case without one.
-They are useful in cases where the opposing party disputes the link between the accident and your injury.
-Experts can testify to the specific long-term effects of your injury and that can provide a better outcome for your case.
-For more information contact an experienced personal injury lawyer today.
+Not every personal injury case requires an expert witness, but presenting a detailed case without one is almost impossible.
+They are helpful in cases where the opposing party disputes the link between the accident and your injury.
+Experts can testify to the specific long-term effects of your injury, which can provide a better outcome for your case.
+For more information, contact an experienced personal injury lawyer today.

 Personal Injury Lawyer in Sacramento

 I am honored to be a personal injury attorney at the Million Dollar Forum.